limosek/zaf-plugins/README.md

 # zaf-plugins
-Zabbix Agent Framework plugins repository
+Zabbix Agent Framework plugins repository.
+It contains working set of default plugins.
+Feel free to contribute.
+Or write your public and maintain control file on your site.